List of JoJo's Bizarre Adventure characters: Part 3: Stardust Crusaders

 An elderly woman with two right hands who is Dio's apparent confidant in Part 3, she is revealed in Part 4 to have played a role in awakening Dio and the Joestar line's ability to use Stands through ancient weapons known as the Bow and Arrow.
 She provided Yoshihiro Kira with one Bow and Arrow set years before the events of Part 4, later revealed in Part 5 to have acquired the Arrows from Diavolo.
 Her Stand Justice (Jasutisu), a massive mist with a skull and hands, allows her to manipulate anything with an open wound like a puppet.
 After the death of her son J. Geil, one of Dio's assassins who made an enemy out of Polnareff, Enya decides to personally attack the Joestar group before being captured and later killed by her allies to keep the nature of Dio's Stand a secret.

+In Japanese, she is voiced by Reiko Suzuki in the 2014 anime and All Star Battle, and Rika Fukami in the 1993 OVA.
+In English, she is voiced by Barbara Goodson in the 2014 anime and Elaine Clark (young) and Kathy Garver (old) in the 1993 OVA.